Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/09-od-normal-growth-rate.md

 ![](/img/user-guide/nod_interpretation.png)

 Some things to note:
 * The lag phase can be detected easily in the growth rate graph, as the rate is stable and doesn't begin increasing until a bit after 6 PM.
-This is not easily determined in the NOD graph, since at this point the overall turbidity of the culture is low.
+This is not easily determined in the nOD graph, since at this point the overall turbidity of the culture is low.
 * The exponential phase occurs when the growth rate is high/increasing.
 * When the culture reaches the stationary phase, growth rate drops to 0 since the culture is no longer growing in size.
 The turbidity is constant.
 * The decline phase is not represented in the graphs above, as yeast remain in the stationary phase over many days.